Drop filters offer a great way to filter out logs from an account to help manage your account volume and lower costs.

 Some important notes on drop filtering

-All incoming logs are compared to your drop filters.
-Logs that meet your filter criteria are dropped, meaning they won’t be parsed and indexed. -
+• Dropped logs can't be searched in OpenSearch Dashboards and they can't trigger alerts. \ All incoming logs are compared to your drop filters.
+Logs that meet your filter criteria are dropped, meaning they won't be parsed and indexed.

-If you have archiving enabled, your logs will be archived before they’re dropped.
-This means that you can restore from your archives, even if the logs didn’t originally make it to Kibana. -
+• Dropped logs are still archived. \ If you have [archiving enabled, your logs will be archived before they're dropped.
+This means that you can restore from your archives, even if the logs didn't originally make it to OpenSearch Dashboards.

-If you’re restoring logs from an archive, turn off drop filters if you want them to be indexed in your Kibana account.
-When restoring, always make sure logs you need won’t be filtered out using drop filters.
+• Restored logs pass through drop filters. \ If you're restoring logs from an archive, turn off drop filters if you want them to be indexed in your OpenSearch Dashboards account.
+When restoring, always make sure that the logs you need are not filtered out using drop filters.

 To get started, click Add drop filter to open the New drop filter form.

-If you choose a Log type, only logs of that type will be dropped.
+If you choose a Log type, only logs of that type are dropped.

 To include all log types, leave Log type blank.